-DLLCA § 18-1104 is proposed to be amended as follows: "In any case not provided for in this chapter, the rules of law and equity, including the rules of law and equity relating to fiduciary duties and the law merchant, shall govern." [proposed new language underlined].
-The synopsis accompanying the proposed amendment explains it as follows:
+DLLCA § 18-1104 has been amended, effective August 1, 2013, as follows: "In any case not provided for in this chapter, the rules of law and equity, including the rules of law and equity relating to fiduciary duties and the law merchant, shall govern." [new language underlined].
+The synopsis accompanying the amendment in Delaware H.B.
+126 explains it as follows:

-The amendment to Section 18-1104 confirms that in some circumstances fiduciary duties not explicitly provided for in the limited liability company agreement apply.
+Section 8 amends Section 18-1104 to confirm that in some circumstances fiduciary duties not explicitly provided for in the limited liability company agreement apply.
 For example, a manager of a manager-managed limited liability company would ordinarily have fiduciary duties even in the absence of a provision in the limited liability company agreement establishing such duties.
 Section 18-1101(c) continues to provide that such duties may be expanded, restricted or eliminated by the limited liability company agreement.